binaryphile/sorta/README.md

       echo "Hello from 'two'."
     }

+Note that you do not need to source `import.bash`.

 The reason is that the `import` functions do not do any dependency analysis of their own.
-Although `one` calls `two` and depends on it to succeed, importing `one` won't automatically import `two` if you don't import it explicitly as well.
-Because of that, calling `one` will fail when it tries to use `two` if you haven't included it as a dependency.
+Although `one` calls `two` and depends on it to succeed, importing `one` won't automatically import `two` if you don't import `two` explicitly as well.
+Because of that, calling `one` will fail when it tries to use `two`, unless you include it in your `_required_imports`.

 The same goes for dependencies satisfied by libraries sourced by your library.
-To make it possible for any function in your library to be importable, you will have to determine all of the functions called by any of your functions, wherever they have been defined, and list their names in `_required_imports` in your library.
+To make it possible for any function in your library to be imported, you will have to determine all of the functions called by any of your library's, wherever they have been defined, and list their names in `_required_imports` in your library.
+For example, if `two` had been defined in a separated file, it still would have needed to be listed in `_required_imports` in the file where `one` is defined.

 Anything in `_required_imports` will automatically be imported so the consumer of your library won't have to handle that dependency analysis.